 Pedestal fans are one of the more awkwardly shaped fans you can put in your home.
 If you have pets or humans in the house who regularly knock things over, you might consider a sturdier option that's closer to the ground, like a floor fan.

 Using a different strategy, the Vornado 683 and Comfort Zone 3-Speed are lightweight but have wide bases compared to their heads, with rubbery grips to help hold them in place.
-Three models include some form of storage for their remotes: the Rowenta, Black & Decker, and Lasko Cyclone.
+Four models include some form of storage for their remotes: the Rowenta, Black+Decker, Lasko S16612, and Lasko Cyclone.
 The Rowenta has a slot on top that securely stores its remote right on top of the unit.
-The Black & Decker has a clip-on caddy that attaches to the stand but gets in the way of lowering it completely.
+The Black+Decker has a clip-on caddy that attaches to the stand but gets in the way of lowering it completely.
+The Lasko S16612 pairs a hook on the back of the remote with a slot on the back of the fan stand to keep them together when not in use.
 The Lasko Cyclone provides just a simple Velcro patch, allowing you to connect the other side of it to wherever you find most helpful — whether that's the top of the fan motor or the side of your coffee table.

 A good pedestal fan can make all the difference during a hot summer, while a bad one can leave you cursing your decision to buy it.
 By testing these fans side by side, we hope that our comparative analysis helps you find the one that melts your sweat away and keeps you cool.